If you have a reading difficulty, disability or health condition

 You have reading difficulties

-A voiceover lets you hear the theory test instructions and questions through headphones.
-You can hear the questions and possible answers as many times as you like.
+You can listen to the questions and possible answers as many times as you need to.

 DVSA theory test enquiries